 Situated in Lika in central Croatia, Plitvice Lakes National Park is undoubtedly one of the country’s major tourist attractions.
 Protected by the magnificent Gornja, Mala Kapela and Medvedak mountains, the 295-sq km forest reserve first opened its doors as a national park in 1949.
-Today, it boasts UNESCO World Heritage site status and features a stunning arrangement of 16 terraced, mineral rich lakes that are connected via waterfalls.
+Today, it boasts UNESCO World Heritage site status and features a stunning arrangement of 16 terraced, mineral-rich lakes that are connected via waterfalls.

 Plitvice Lakes National Park is abundant in wild woods and forests of beech, fir, pine and spruce trees.
 There are also pretty meadows and open pastures.
-The park’s main attraction however, is its 16 crystalline lakes that tumble into each other via the cascading waterfalls.
+The park’s main attraction, however, is its 16 crystalline lakes that tumble into each other via the cascading waterfalls.
 The upper and lower interconnected lakes are surrounded by meandering wooden paths that allow you to get up close to the water.
-Although it’s highly tempting to take a dip in the refreshing jewel coloured lakes, swimming in the park is strictly prohibited.
+Although it’s highly tempting to take a dip in the refreshing jewel-colored lakes, swimming in the park is strictly prohibited.

 To fully explore the unspoiled beauty of Plitvice Lakes National Park, it’s recommended that you allow 2-8 hours.
 Wear comfortable footwear and make sure that you pack a drink and regularly apply sunscreen.
 To avoid the crowds, it’s a good idea to visit early in the morning, or late in the afternoon.
-You can stroll along the trails that loop around the park, or explore the nature reserve freestyle.
-As the parkland is the natural habitat of bears, rabbits, wolves, wild boars, otters, skunks and other furry creatures, you’re very likely to spot a few.
-There are also any species of endemic birds nesting in the forests.
+You can stroll along the trails that loop around the park or explore the nature reserve freestyle.
+As the parkland is the natural habitat of bears, rabbits, wolves, wild boars, otters, skunks, and other furry creatures, you’re very likely to spot a few.
+There are also many species of endemic birds nesting in the forests.

 Krka National Park